jnicol/tweet-php/README.md

 # TweetPHP

-A PHP class for querying the Twitter API and rendering the returned tweets as an HTML list.
+A PHP class for querying the Twitter API and rendering tweets as an HTML list.

 ## Features